CyrilPeponnet/slackhal/README.md

 Be sure to set the `Channel field` (you can take it from `message.Channel`).

 	If you set a `userID` as a channel, it will find for your proper DM `Channel` before sending for you.
-	If you set a channel as a string with a leadign `#`, it will try to resolve it to the good channel id.
+	If you set a channel as a string with a leading `#`, it will try to resolve it to the good channel id.

 The `Text` field follow the basic message formatting rules defined [here](https://api.slack.com/docs/message-formatting).